peratonlabs/Iliad-GIFT-cosjac/README.md

 This repo is adapted from [NIST's Round 17 example code](https://github.com/usnistgov/trojai-example/tree/cyber-apk-nov2023).

-# Setup the Conda Environment
+# Setup the Conda environment

 (haven't check this yet)